samskivert/website/bikeshed/_posts/2015-07-25-welcome-to-the-bikeshed.md

 seemingly unrelated changes.

 * The benefits of garbage collection outweigh its cost.
-This is to some degree a corollary of the performance predjudice, as most objections to GC have to do with its unpredictable effects on performance.
+This is to some degree a corollary of the performance prejudice, as most objections to GC have to do with its unpredictable effects on performance.
 That said, I greatly desire a way to allow the use of stack allocation (or its moral equivalent) when so desired.
-Per the smart programmer, dumb compiler predjudice, the programmer should be able to decide between the simplicity of garbage collection (I usually want this), or the performance of stack allocation (I sometimes want this).
+Per the smart programmer, dumb compiler prejudice, the programmer should be able to decide between the simplicity of garbage collection (I usually want this), or the performance of stack allocation (I sometimes want this).

-In addition to these general predjudices, I will also admit to being a big fan of Scala.
+In addition to these general prejudices, I will also admit to being a big fan of Scala.
 I feel that Martin Odersky has exercised a great deal of good taste in shaping it over the years.
 He has also been (understandably) very experimental, and has grown the language into a shambling mess, but there are a lot of diamonds in that rough.
 Thus you'll find that I tend to operate from a baseline